cedricbatailler/cedricbatailler.me/content/pubs/index.md

 These are the projects on which I worked that **ended in peer-reviewed journals**.
 Everything APA-formatted.
 Each paper should come with a link to its pdf, but feel free to shoot me an email if you can't access a paper.
-Some paper also have an osf repo associated with them.
+Some papers also have an osf repo associated with them.
 Follow the rabbit!

 ---